 Since all source data was provided by NGA through NOAA, WAM was not required to perform any field operations in connection with this project.
-The field operations that were performed by NGA's contractor (3001, Inc.) and their sub-contractor (Photo Science, Inc.) are described in detail in their Photogrammetric Report for AOI 40, which covers this project area.
-Following is a brief summary of the field operations as described in that report.
+The field operations that were performed by NGA's contractor (3001, Inc.) and their sub-contractor (Photo Science, Inc.) are described in detail in their Photogrammetric Reports for AOI 40 and 43, which cover this project area.
+Following is a brief summary of the field operations as described in those reports.